 After your beagle has been potty for the last time, show them to their crate and give them a treat.
 Avoid any playtime or other distractions that may stimulate them.

-TIP: You may want to think about giving them a treat that they only associate with going to bed, such as a puppy dental chew that is always reserved for bedtime.
+TIP: You may want to think about giving them a treat that they only associate with going to bed, such as a puppy dental chew that is only reserved for bedtime.
+This will help them associate it with sleep and they’ll start the process of winding down.

 Be prepared for some sleep disturbance on the first night – they will whine.
 A lot!